Frantz Massenat: College

 In his freshman season at Drexel University, Massenat started every game for the Dragons at point guard, and was named to the Colonial Athletic Association (CAA) All-Rookie Team.
 During that season, he recorded 11 assists in a game against Niagara, which tied Michael Anderson for the school record for most assists in a game by a freshman.

 The following season, Massenat led the CAA in three point percentage (.450), assists per game (4.8), and assist/turnover ratio (2.2).
 He was named to the CAA All-Tournament Team, and Drexel won the CAA regular season title for the first time in program history.

 In his junior season at Drexel, Massenat led the conference in assists per game again with 4.8 and started every game of the season for a third straight year.
 A career highlight occurred at a game against Hofstra, when Massenat hit a game winning 50-foot three point shot as time expired.
 The shot was featured on SportsCenter's "Top Ten Plays" the following day.

 In this senior year, Massenat received first-team honors for the second time after leading the conference in assists (4.8 apg) and ranking seventh in scoring (17.4 ppg).
 He also topped the conference and was among the best in Division I in both assist/turnover ratio and total assists.

-Professional
+Professional career

 Following his final season at Drexel, Massenat signed with the sports management group Walton Sports.
 Massenat worked out for the Washington Wizards on June 17, 2014 before going undrafted in the 2014 NBA draft.
 On July 6, 2014, the Washington Wizards announced that Frantz Massenat was added to their 2014 NBA Las Vegas Summer League roster.
 However, Massenat would decline the invitation after signing to Mitteldeutscher BC later that week.

-Mitteldeutscher (2014–2016)
+Mitteldeutscher BC (2014–2016)

 On July 9, 2014, it was announced that Massenat signed a one-year contract with Mitteldeutscher BC.